vala-lang/valadoc-org/README.md

 Building
 ========

-In order to build the docs you will need the following packages:
+In order to build the docs you will need the following:
 * `valadoc` past [this](https://git.gnome.org/browse/valadoc/commit/?id=1ecd5955) commit
 * `php`
+* 4 GB of free space

 On elementary OS or Ubuntu run:
 ```bash